tdulcet/Distributed-Computing-Scripts/README.md

-                        factoring), 155 (double-check using PRP with proof), 160 (first time Mersenne cofactors PRP), 161 (double- check Mersenne cofactors PRP) --min-exp=GETMINEXPONENT
-                        Minimum exponent to get from PrimeNet (2 - 999,999,999)
+                        factoring), 155 (double-check using PRP with proof), 160 (first time Mersenne cofactors PRP), 161 (double- check Mersenne cofactors PRP) --min-exp=MIN_EXP     Minimum exponent to get from PrimeNet (2 - 999,999,999)
-  --max-exp=GETMAXEXPONENT
-                        Maximum exponent to get from PrimeNet (2 - 999,999,999)
+  --max-exp=MAX_EXP     Maximum exponent to get from PrimeNet (2 -
+                        999,999,999)
   -g, --gpuowl          Get assignments for a GPU (GpuOwl) instead of the CPU
                         (Mlucas).